-Relevant Sections Consistency Assessment AM 2 - Forest-wide Inventory: Develop and maintain the capacity (processes and systems) to provide and analyze the scientific and technical information needed to address agency priorities including: Develop and use databases and monitor the results to track and display the cumulative effects of forest plan implementation.
-Conduct surveys within suitable habitat to determine presence of threatened and endangered species.
-Survey suitable habitat for federally listed and Region 5 sensitive species.
-Update all maps and databases as information is obtained.
-Survey wetlands, vernal pools, meadows, springs and stringer meadows for plant and wildlife species (e.g., spring snails, etc.).
-Identify and map all riparian areas.
-Inventory geologic resources (fossils, caves, groundwater basins and extractions, geologic special interest areas, geologic features along scenic corridors, etc.) that are available to the public, affecting other resource areas, or needing special management or protection.
-Identify and mitigate geologic hazards (seismic activity, landslides, land subsidence, flooding and erosion) through landscape and watershed planning, sediment placement site planning, engineering design, reclamation and maintenance.
-Not Applicable.
-The Build Alternatives would not interfere with the USFS's abilities to conduct a forest-wide inventory.
-Further, the Authority would prepare and implement a long-term Adaptive Management and Monitoring Inventory water extractions, diversions, miles/acres of streams, acres of water bodies, acres of riparian, etc. Program (AMMP), described in HWR-MM#4, which includes monitoring protocols for surface water resources.
-Monitoring conducted as part of the AMMP would support USFS's abilities to maintain the capacity to analyze Study and identify how rock types and geomorphic processes directly affect soil type development, geo-technical conditions for excavations and construction activities, vegetative type distribution and development, and variation in species habitat.
-Develop an improved understanding of the relationships of geologic resources and hazards to ecologic functions and patterns as they apply to the management of national forest lands and the effects of fire. scientific and technical information within the ANF.
-Conduct integrated inventories of ecologic functions (ecological unit inventory) at the scale appropriate to the need.
-Complete invasive nonnative plant and animal inventories based on regional protocol methods.
-Work with the appropriate agencies and academic sources to develop protocols and survey guidelines, gathering current information and identifying additional research needs for resource management.
+AM 2 - Forest-wide Inventory: Develop and maintain the capacity (processes and systems) to provide and analyze the scientific and technical information needed to address agency priorities including:

+- Develop and use databases and monitor the results to track and display the cumulative effects of forest plan implementation. - Conduct surveys within suitable habitat to determine presence of threatened and endangered species. - Survey suitable habitat for federally listed and Region 5 sensitive species.
+Update all maps and databases as information is obtained. - Survey wetlands, vernal pools, meadows, springs and stringer meadows for plant and wildlife species (e.g., spring snails). - Identify and map all riparian areas. - Inventory geologic resources (fossils, caves, groundwater basins and extractions, geologic special interest areas, geologic features along scenic corridors, etc.) that are available to the public, affecting other resource areas, or needing special management or protection. - Identify and mitigate geologic hazards (seismic activity, landslides, land subsidence, flooding and erosion) through landscape and watershed planning, sediment placement site planning, engineering design, reclamation and maintenance. - Inventory water extractions, diversions, miles/acres of streams, acres of water bodies, acres of riparian, etc. - Study and identify how rock types and geomorphic processes directly affect soil type development, geotechnical conditions for excavations and construction activities, vegetative type distribution and development, and variation in species habitat.
+Develop an improved understanding of the relationships of geologic resources and hazards to ecologic functions and patterns as they apply to the management of national forest lands and the effects of fire. - Conduct integrated inventories of ecologic functions (ecological unit inventory) at the scale appropriate to the need. - Complete invasive nonnative plant and animal inventories based on regional protocol methods. - Work with the appropriate agencies and academic sources to develop protocols and survey guidelines, gathering current information and identifying additional research needs for resource management.
 Implement research as opportunities occur.
-Priority wildlife studies: Ecological revegetation and restoration and mine reclamation techniques.
-Effects of nonnative species and effects of management activities on threatened, endangered, proposed, candidate and sensitive species habitat.
-Effects of cowbird interactions to vireos and flycatchers.
+Priority wildlife studies: - Ecological revegetation and restoration and mine reclamation techniques. - Effects of nonnative species and effects of management activities on threatened, endangered, proposed, candidate and sensitive species habitat. - Effects of cowbird interactions to vireos and flycatchers.